 Sharan Burrow, Secretary General, International Trade Union Confederation (Australia)

-3D printing, automation and robotics will cause huge manufacturing localization.
-If I can go to my local store and say I want my four-stripe, three-pocket jeans and I want them now, the whole fashion industry is at risk.
-Food production will also become more local and efforts to reduce the carbon footprint will change consumption patterns.
-Thus, the supply chains on which global trade is based (dehumanizing as they are) will disappear, leaving behind even more desperate poverty.
+3D printing, automation and robotics will cause enormous localization of manufacturing.
+If I can go to my local store and say I want my jeans with four stripes and three pockets and I want them now, the entire fashion industry is at risk.
+Food production will also become more local, and efforts to reduce carbon footprints will change consumption patterns.
+Therefore, the supply chains on which global trade relies (dehumanizing though they are) will disappear, leaving behind even more desperate poverty.
 What we need are alternative ways of decent work.
-Childcare, health care, elderly care, education.
+Childcare, healthcare, eldercare, education.
 We need to invest in human infrastructure, support and services.

 Small businesses will use supercomputers